FRBNY-DSGE/DSGE.jl/doc/AnticipatedPolicyShocks.md

 If you are able to access data on the market-implied FFR path, you can augment the sample dataset or your own dataset to enable the anticipated policy shocks feature.
 We use internal data from the Federal Reserve Board on the implied Federal Funds Rate derived from OIS quotes.
+(One could also use interest rate expectations from Blue Chip Financial Forecasts or Survey of Professional Forecasters.)

 1. Choose a value for `n_anticipated_shocks` (we suggest `6`):